Minute Alapati Taupo: Civil service

 In 2008, he was transferred to serve as the Permanent Secretary for the Ministry of Education, Youth and Sports.
 Taupo was chairman of the National Scholarship Committee, Committee of the University of the South Pacific Extension Services in Tuvalu, and Tuvalu Maritime Training School Board.
 He was also Tuvalu's representative to the South Pacific Board for Educational Assessment, and a member of the Development Coordinating Committee of the Tuvalu Government.

 In 2009, he was appointed Permanent Secretary for the Ministry of Finance and Economic Development.
 During his tenure, he served as Tuvalu's Alternate Governor to the World Bank, International Monetary Fund, and Asian Development Bank.
 Taupo was also chairman of the National Bank of Tuvalu Board, Development Bank of Tuvalu Board, National Coinage Security Committee, Tuvalu Public Tenders Board, Price Control Board, Macroeconomic Policy Committee, and Core Budget Committee.
 Additionally, he served as Alternate Chairman of the Tuvalu Trust Fund Board, a Director of the Foreign Investment Facilitating Board, and a member of the Development Coordinating Committee of the Tuvalu Government.
 Taupo was also Tuvalu's National Authorizing Officer for the EU Fund, and Registrar of Companies and Co-operative Societies.
 Occasionally, he was acting Secretary to Government.

 Taupo was posted to the Republic of China (Taiwan) in 2013 as Ambassador Extraordinary and Plenipotentiary, entrusted with the task of establishing the Embassy of Tuvalu in Taipei.
 He presented his credentials to the President of the Republic of China Ma Ying-jeou on 14 March 2013.
 He was the founder of the Pacific Small Island Developing States (PSIDS) Group of Missions where he was appointed its first Secretary-General and later elected as Dean in 2016 to represent the entire group (consisting of Tuvalu, Nauru, Solomon Islands, Palau, Kiribati, Marshall Islands, Fiji and Papua New Guinea) on matters of diplomatic privilege and protocol.
 Ambassador Taupo was a member of the Executive of the Diplomatic Corps in Taiwan.
 He also represented Tuvalu at the Ministerial Conference on Regional Economic Cooperation and Integration in Asia and the Pacific in 2013.

 Political career

 Taupo was elected to the Parliament of Tuvalu in the 2019 Tuvaluan general election to represent the Nanumanga electorate.
 He was appointed Deputy Prime Minister and Minister for Fisheries and Trade in the Natano Ministry.
 He has actively represented Tuvalu in various Ministerial meetings, high-level dialogues, and negotiations.
 In September 2019, he led the delegation of the newly formed government to the United Nations (UN) General Assembly 74th Session and delivered Tuvalu's statement.

 Death

 Taupo was invited as a guest of honour to commemorate the 100th anniversary of the founding of a chapel on the island of Nui.
 Soon after delivering his remarks, Taupo collapsed in the meeting hall and died.

-Award
+Honours

-Taupo was appointed Officer of the Order of the British Empire (OBE) in the 2018 New Year Honours for contribution to public services.
+Taupo was appointed Officer of the Order of the British Empire (OBE) in the 2019 New Year Honours for contribution to public services.